A Fibonacci analogue of the two's complement numeration system: Introduction

-are added from a new initial state $\texttt{start}$ which replaces the initial state $\texttt{000}.0$.
+are added from a new initial state $\texttt{start}$ that replaces $\texttt{000}.0$ as initial state.
 The three additional transitions are shown with dashed edges in Figure~\ref{fig:berstel_transducer}.
-We denote by $\Tcal$ this modified Berstel adder consisting of 11 states and 33 transitions.
+We let $\Tcal$ denote this modified Berstel adder consisting of 11 states and 33 transitions.
+The finite-state transducer $\Tcal$ is a Mealy machine if the empty word $\varepsilon$ is included in the output alphabet.